cradbold/getdata-007/CodeBook.md

 		Average of all observation means for the given signal by subject and activity, where [signal] is selected from the aforementioned list along with [axis] = {X, Y, Z}.
 All 'Acc' signals are measured in units of gravity, g.
 All 'Gyro' signals are measured in unit 	of radians/second.

 		-1..1		Measurement of signal normalized and bounded within [-1,1]

+	[signal]-std()-[axis]_avg
+		Average of all observation standard deviations for the given signal by subject and activity, where [signal] is selected from the aforementioned list along with [axis] = {X, Y, Z}.
+All 'Acc' signals are measured in units of gravity, g.
+All 'Gyro' signals are measured in unit 	of radians/second.

+		-1..1		Measurement of signal normalized and bounded within [-1,1]